n71154plus/mediocre-hass-media-player-cards/README.md

 ### Mediocre Massive Media Player Card

-A full-sized media player card designed specifically for panel view.
-This card provides an immersive media control experience with all features available at a glance.
+A full-sized media player card made for panel view.
+This card gives you an immersive media control experience with all features at a glance.

-**Note: This card is intended for panel view only and is not suitable for dashboard use.**
+**Note: This card is meant for panel view only and doesn't work well in dashboards.**

 ![Mediocre Massive Media Player Card Screenshot](screenshots/massive-card.png)